Electrically Controllable Flat Band in Two-Dimensional Electron Gases under Nonuniform Magnetic Fields

-In this study, we propose a new and conceptually transparent route to generating flat bands through electric-field control.
-Begin with analyzing the electronic structure of two-dimensional electron gases (2DEGs) subjected to a linearly increasing magnetic-field dipole.
+While these approaches have achieved impressive progress, their dependence on specific lattice geometries, twist angles, or strain profiles limits material generality and tunability.
+In this study, we propose a conceptually distinct route to flat bands through electric-field control in two-dimensional electron gases (2DEGs) under nonuniform magnetic fields.
+Begin with analyzing the electronic structure of 2DEGs subjected to a linearly varying magnetic-field dipole.
 The resulting band structure and wave functions exhibit pronounced time-reversal asymmetry and a characteristic unidirectional group-velocity behavior on both sides of the dipole\cite{PhysRevLett1992}.
 Upon introducing a uniform transverse electric field, a group-velocity imbalance emerges and lifts the degeneracy between left- and right-localized modes.
-Remarkably, at a sequence of discrete electric-field values, different energy levels become completely flat, realizing electrically controllable, Landau-level–like quantization in a nonuniform magnetic field.
-Furthermore, at a precisely tuned electric-field strength, the Hamiltonian becomes exactly solvable, and the resulting closed-form solution coincides with the classical condition under which the $\nabla \rm\textbf{B}$ drift and the $\rm\textbf{E}\times\rm\textbf{B}$ drift cancel.
+Remarkably, at a sequence of discrete electric field strengths, different energy levels become completely flat, realizing electrically controllable, Landau-level–like quantization in a nonuniform magnetic field.
+Furthermore, at a precisely tuned electric-field strength, the Hamiltonian becomes exactly solvable, and the resulting closed-form solution coincides with the classical condition under which the $\nabla B$ drift and the $\rm\textbf{E}\times\rm\textbf{B}$ drift cancel.
 These results establish a new mechanism for magneto-electric band engineering and guided electronic transport in low-dimensional systems under nonuniform magnetic fields.

 \textit{The classical model} --- To construct a clear physical picture, let’s begin with the classical model.
-The dynamics of a charged particle in electromagnetic fields are governed by the Lorentz equation
+Consider a two-dimensional electron gas (2DEG) on the x–y plane.
+The magnetic field $B(x)\hat{z}$ varies linearly along $\hat{x}$, and a uniform transverse electric field is applied along $\hat{x}$ (parallel to the magnetic field gradient and perpendicular to $\textbf{B}$).
+The dynamics of a charged carrier in electromagnetic fields are governed by the Lorentz equation

-In a uniform magnetic field, electrons (or other charge carriers) execute circular cyclotron motion, with the curvature radius defines the Lamor Radius $r_L= v_\perp/\omega_c$ , where $v_\perp$ is the velocity component perpendicular to the magnetic field direction.
-For the linearly increasing magnetic-field dipole,
+In a uniform magnetic field, charged carriers execute circular cyclotron motion, with the curvature radius defines the Lamor radius $r_L= v/\omega_c$ , where $v$ is the velocity of charged carriers.
+For a linearly varying magnetic-field dipole